 Elder Harry Bone is from the Keeseekoowenin Ojibway Nation and is the Treaty 2 Elder.
 Elder Bone has worked tirelessly throughout his life to bolster Indigenous rights.
-He has served extensive terms in many fulfilling roles such as Chief and Director of Education.
-He also served as a CEO at the West Region Tribal Council and as a Director of the Manitoba Indian Education Authority.
-He is a graduate student in political studies at the University of Manitoba and he has been a Student Advisor and Lecturer.
+He has served as Chief and Director of Education of his community, CEO of the West Region Tribal Council, and as Director of the Manitoba Indian Education Authority.
+He has a graduate degree in political studies at the University of Manitoba, where he was also a student advisor and lecturer.
 He was a Director of Native Programs for the Federal Government, a Vice-President of Aboriginal Cultural Centres of Canada and currently sits as Chairperson of the TRCM Council of Elders.

-Elder Bone is experienced in First Nations Governance.
-He has led delegations that have met with all levels of government while being instrumental in projects such as the Oral History Project and the Historical Atlas of First Nations in Manitoba.
-Elder Bone and Elder Doris Pratt co-authored Untuwe Pi Kin He – Who We are: Treaty Elders’ Teachings.
-Like Elder Bone, the book aims to inspire people through compassion, reason, humility and human dignity.
+Having extensive experience in First Nations Governance, Elder Bone has led delegations that have met with all levels of government.
+He has also been instrumental to projects such as the Oral History Project and the Historical Atlas of First Nations in Manitoba.
+Elder Bone and Elder Doris Pratt co-authored Untuwe Pi Kin He – Who We are: Treaty Elders’ Teachings, a book that aims to inspire people through compassion, reason, humility and human dignity.

 Elder James Cote (Makade Makwa) is from Waywayseecappo First Nation (Wewezhigaabawing) and is the Treaty 4 Elder.
 He is the son of James and Margaret Cote.
 Elder Cote attended the Birtle and Brandon Residential Schools from 1947 to 1957.
 He worked as a farm labourer prior to his marriage to Lena McKay in 1967.
 He served as a Band Councillor for 16 years and an Ojibwe Language Instructor for two years.
 Currently, he enjoys his retirement and sits on the TRCM Council of Elders.